Clinton Antwi

 Clinton Antwi (born 6 November 1999) is a Ghanaian professional footballer who plays as a defender for Veikkausliiga club KuPS.

 Career

+Nordsjælland

 Antwi played for the Right to Dream Academy before joining FC Nordsjælland in January 2018.
 He spent his first half season in spring 2018 in the U19 team in the U19 league.
 In the summer of 2018 he trained with the club's first team.

 On 18 July 2018, Antwi made his debut in the UEFA Europa League starting in a 2–1 home victory against Cliftonville.
 He conceded a sixth-minute penalty.

 Antwi got his debut in the Superliga for FC Nordjælland on 22 July 2018, when he was substituted 37 minutes into the game for an injured Mads Mini Pedersen in a 1–1 draw against AGF.

 On 23 September 2020, Antwi joined Danish 1st Division club Esbjerg fB on loan for the rest of the season.

+KuPS

-On 7 January 2021, Antwi signed a two-year deal with Finnish club KuPS.
+On 7 January 2022, Antwi signed a two-year deal with Finnish club Kuopion Palloseura (KuPS) for an undisclosed fee.

+On 8 August 2023, Antwi extended his contract until the end of 2024, plus an option for the 2025.
+He won the Finnish Cup title with KuPS twice, in 2022 and 2024.
+On 11 October 2024, his contract option for 2025 was exercised.
+In late October, Antwi won the Finnish Championship title with KuPS.

+Outside football

+While living in Denmark and Finland, Antwi's interest for environmental protection and recycling has increased.
+He has visited schools and NGO's in Ghana to raise awareness and know-how of the importance of recycling.